Survivor Series (2007): Preliminary matches

-The pay-per-view began with the ECW Championship Triple Threat match, in which CM Punk defended the title against John Morrison and The Miz.
-Throughout the match, The Miz and Morrison double-teamed Punk, however, Miz turned on Morrison by attacking him.
-After Miz threw Morrison out of the ring, Punk performed a Go To Sleep on Miz to retain the ECW Championship.
+The pay-per-view began with CM Punk defending the ECW Championship against John Morrison and The Miz in a triple threat match.
+Throughout the match, The Miz and Morrison double-teamed Punk, however, The Miz turned on Morrison by attacking him.
+After The Miz threw Morrison out of the ring, Punk performed a Go To Sleep on The Miz to retain the ECW Championship.

 The next scheduled match was an inter-brand 10-Diva tag team match, in which the team of Kelly Kelly, Torrie Wilson, Mickie James, Maria, and Michelle McCool faced Victoria, Beth Phoenix, Melina, Layla, and Jillian Hall.
 Phoenix's team had the advantage over James' team, until James was tagged into the match.
 She delivered a Clothesline and a Long Kiss Goodnight to Melina to earn the victory for her team.

 Next was a tag team match for the World Tag Team Championship, in which the champions, Lance Cade and Trevor Murdoch defended against Hardcore Holly and Cody Rhodes.
 At one point, Holly performed a Clothesline on Cade, and sent Cade and himself onto ringside.
 In the ring, Murdoch performed the "Ace of Spades" on Rhodes to retain the World Tag Team Championship for his team.

-The fourth match was the five-on-four Survivor Series Elimination Tag team match between Team Triple H (Triple H, Jeff Hardy, Rey Mysterio, and Kane) and Team Umaga (Umaga, Mr. Kennedy, Montel Vontavious Porter, Finlay, and Big Daddy V).
+The fourth match was the five-on-four Survivor Series Elimination Tag team match between Team Triple H (Triple H, Jeff Hardy, Rey Mysterio, and Kane) and Team Umaga (Umaga, Mr. Kennedy, MVP, Finlay, and Big Daddy V).
 Before the event, it was announced that Matt Hardy would be unable to compete in the match due to a scripted injury.
 Kane was the first wrestler eliminated after an elbow drop by Big Daddy V. Umaga then eliminated Mysterio after the "Samoan Spike.
 MVP was eliminated by Hardy after a Twist of Fate.
 Kennedy was eliminated by Triple H after Big Daddy V accidentally performed an elbow drop on Kennedy.
 Big Daddy V was eliminated after Hardy and Triple H performed a Double DDT.
 Finlay and Umaga were then eliminated after a "Pedigree" to Finlay, and a "Swanton" to Umaga.
 As a result, Team Triple H won.

 The Great Khali faced Hornswoggle in the next scheduled match.
 At one point, Hornswoggle tried to hit Khali with a shillelagh, but Khali slapped Hornswoggle down to the mat.
 The match ended via disqualification, after Finlay, Hornswoggle's original caretaker, entered the ring and hit Khali in the head with his own shillelagh and Finlay turned face.